Melania Trump Wears $3,890 Calvin Klein Dress, White Michael Kors Pants [Photos]

 Mrs. Trump also chose to once again wear white, as seen in the following photos, wherein Melania joined Abe and an interpreter as they toured the Morikami Museum and Japanese Gardens in Delray Beach, Florida, on Saturday, February 11.

 Melania’s white cashmere dress was a Calvin Klein creation, reports WWD.
-Mrs. Trump chose the sleeveless knitted tea-length dress, which the publication says was paired “with a long belt,” although the above and below photos don’t appear to show Mrs. Trump wearing a belt.
-Despite the Calvin Klein house being named as the dress’ designer, Francisco Costa — the house’s former creative director — designed the dress worn by Melania from the spring collection.
+Mrs. Trump chose the sleeveless knitted tea-length dress, which the publication says was paired “with a long belt,” although the photos above and below don’t appear to show Mrs. Trump wearing a belt.
+Despite the Calvin Klein house being named as the dress’ designer, Francisco Costa, the house’s former creative director, designed the dress worn by Melania from the spring collection.
 Raf Simons has since replaced Costa at Calvin Klein, according to WWD.

 Meanwhile, Abe wore a shorter A-line skirt with a white shirt.